mirkosantangelo/Responsive-Browser/README.md

 # Responsive Browser
-A Safari extension that add a toolbar to help you designing and testing responsive websites and apps.
+A Safari extension bar to help you design and code responsive websites and apps. **Safari 8+ support**.

 ![Banner](https://dl.dropboxusercontent.com/u/6625493/responsiveBrowser/icon-64.png)

 ##Features
-- Show in real-time the width and height Safari window values
+- Shows in **real time values** of the width and height of the Safari window;
-- Resize Safari window by typing custom width and height values or using the keyboard
+- Resizes precisely the Safari window by entering a value of width, height or both, usign the dedicated text fields or the keyboard;
+- Simulates the size of the following **Apple devices** through a responsive popup-panel.
+In either **Portrait and Landscape** modes:
   - iPhone 4
   - iPhone 5
   - iPhone 6